Empirical geodesic graphs and CAT(k) metrics for data analysis: Introduction

 For a random variable $X$ on a metric space $\M$ endowed with a metric $d( \cdot, \cdot)$ the general {\em intrinsic mean} is defined by

 The empirical intrinsic mean based on data $x=\{x_1, \ldots, x_n\}$, sometimes called the Fr\'echet mean, is defined as

 where

+The function $f(m)$ is sometimes referred to as the Fr\'echet function.
 For Euclidean space, $\hat{\mu} = \bar{x}$, the sample mean.
 In general, $f(m)$ is not necessarily convex and the means, $\hat{\mu}$, are not unique.
 Figure \ref{fig:hyperboloid} shows that the curvature can affect the property of $f(m)$.
 In particular, for so-called CAT(0) spaces, which (trivially) include Euclidean spaces, the intrinsic means $\hat{\mu}$ are unique.

 Even when the mean is not unique, the function $f(m)$ can yield useful information, for example about clustering.
 We can also define second-order quantities:

 and